oleksandrsokolov7/weather_bloc_with_todo/README.md

 # Weather App with BLoC and Dio

 This project is a simple **Weather App** built using **Flutter**, **BLoC** for state management, and **Dio** for HTTP requests.
 The app fetches weather data from an external API and displays it to the user.
+Add your API key:
+	•	In order to fetch weather data, you’ll need to get an API key from OpenWeatherMap.
+	•	Once you have your API key, go to lib/api_constants.dart and replace the placeholder API key with your own key: static const String apiKey = 'your-api-key-here';
 ## Features
 - Display the current weather, including temperature, humidity, and wind speed.
 - Use of **BLoC** for managing app state.